 Pastoral Ministry provides opportunities for students, faculty, and staff to grow and deepen their Catholic Faith by planning and scheduling liturgies, prayer services, retreats, spiritual reflections, and regular opportunities for the Sacrament of Reconciliation, and Eucharistic Adoration through the school year.
 Holy Days of Obligation are observed with an all-school Mass.
-Additionally, Masses and/or prayer services are scheduled monthly.
+Additionally, Masses and/or prayer services are scheduled around the liturgical calendar.